Skip Navigation

 Infrastructure Upgrades

 Reliability is the key to a successful passenger rail service.
-To accommodate the significant increase in service and to provide the safest, most reliable service, the rail corridor, owned by Amtrak, must be substantially rebuilt.
-A second track must be added to provide “double-tracking” for the entire route.
-In addition, to accommodate two tracks and to enhance safety, at-grade crossings must be improved or re-designed; stations must have platforms on both sides of the track and an overpass connecting them; and bridges, drainage, and the signal system all must be upgraded.
-This work must be phased in over several years to match the available Federal and state funding, and to secure the train equipment necessary to operate the expanded service.
+To accommodate the significant increase in service and to provide the safest, most reliable service, the rail corridor, owned by Amtrak, must be substantially rebuilt: at-grade crossings must be improved or re-designed; stations must have high-level platforms on both sides of the tracks and an overpass connecting them; and bridges, drainage, and the signal system all must be upgraded.
+This work must be constructed in stages over several years.

-• signaling and control systems, including Positive Train Control
+• Signaling and control systems (including Positive Train Control by Amtrak)

 • Repair, rehabilitation and replacement of bridges and culverts